-Today I’m sharing 10 little knowledge bombs nuggets all related to teaching writing.
-My challenge to you is to latch on to these “Ah-Ha” moments for teaching writing.
+Today I’m sharing 10 little knowledge nuggets all related to teaching writing.
+My challenge to you is to latch on to one or two of these “Ah-Ha” moments for teaching writing.
 Spend the day thinking about a few ideas that really resonate with you as a teacher of writing.
-Decide how you can expand these thoughts to help your young writers today.
+Decide how you can expand these thoughts and implement them into your class to help your young writers today.
 Here we go!

 1. This Idea comes from Carl Anderson’s work in the book called “Accessing Writers”.
 He says “Let’s stop calling the time before a rough draft pre-writing.
 Our students are actually writing here!
 Instead, let’s call it rehearsing.”
 I love this idea of shifting from a pre-writing mindset to a rehearing mindset.
 The students really are writing during the rough draft stage so why call it pre-writing?
 Rehearsing is a much better fit.

-2. What do we as teachers understand about writing, and can we teach our students about writing?
+2. What do we as teachers understand about writing, and can we bring to the table to teach our students about writing?
 Think about that today.
 What do you really understand about writing and what do you actually teach your students about writing?

 3. What does an effective process look like?
 For you personally what does your process look like?
 Take some time to think about this so that you can transition this into teaching your young writers about the process of writing.

 5. The most important thing we can teach our young learners is to see themselves as writers.
-To see themselves as real writers who have something important to say that matters to this world that no-one else can say the way they can.
+We want them to see themselves as real writers who have something important to say that matters to this world and no-one else can say it the way they can.
 Start addressing your students as writers.

 6. As teachers, we need to accept that writing can get messy.
 We have to be okay with lots of marks, fixes, corrections, and do-overs.
 We can’t just focus on conventions.

 7. Just like students learn math differently, they all have their own approach to the writing process.
 We need to teach different ways writers write and give students the option to try out what works for them as a writer.